cloudevents/spec/discovery.md

 This MUST return an array of zero or more Services.
 The array MUST contain all Services available via this Discovery Enpoint.
 Any Service previously returned to a client that does not appear in this result can be assumed to be deleted.

+The collection of services MAY be filtered by supplying an attribute as a query parameter.
+Doing so will cause only Services with an exact match for that attribute to be included in the result.

 In the case of `200 OK`, the response format MUST adhere to the following: